AVS Overview

 AVS developers have the flexibility to design and implement their own contracts, provided that their entry point adheres to the interface specified by the Exocore protocol.
 For more details information, please refer to our hello-avs demonstration and the exocore-sdk repo.

-The task requester sends the task to be performed to the AVS-Service Contract
+The task requester submits the task to be executed to the AVS-Service Contract.

-The AVS-Service Contract will route the event into Exocore chain to verify that the bls signature is valid, and the execution result is accepted if so.
+The AVS-Service Contract routes the event to the Exocore chain to verify the BLS signature's validity.
+If valid, the execution result is accepted.

 Task Generator: This component serves as the source for task publication.
 It generates tasks at regular intervals (customizable, with a default of 20 seconds in our demonstration) and submits them to the createNewTask function.
 Each task involves the summation of two integers and requires approval from a specified percentage of operators, as determined by the thresholdPercentage, to be considered valid.